Irkutsk Northwest Airport

+No one had forgot this accident in Irkutsk International Airport back in 2013.
+The 2013 Irkut-Avia Antonov An-12 crash was an accident caused a factor of pilot errors.
+The plane was on approach to the airport but the pilot made an error causing it to crash.
+The pilots tried to go around but failed.
+All 9 crew members died in the crash in 2013.

 History

 In 1932, the factory Irkutsk Aircraft Plant Stalin 125 was built here, and was expanded in 1941 during World War II.
-By the 1960s it was known as Irkutsk Airframe Plant 39. and was observed by Western satellites in August 1962.
+By the 1960s it was known as Irkutsk Airframe Plant 39 and was observed by Western satellites in August 1962.
 It produced the Ilyushin Il-28 Beagle, the Antonov An-12 Cub, the Yakovlev Yak-28 Brewer, and the Antonov An-24 Coke.
-By the late 1970s the factory was involved in production of the MiG-23U (Flogger C) and ground attack MiG-23B (Flogger D/F), and produced components for the Tupolev Tu-22M Backfire bomber.
+By the late 1970s the factory was involved in the production of the MiG-23U (Flogger C) and ground attack MiG-23B (Flogger D/F), and produced components for the Tupolev Tu-22M Backfire bomber.
 The factory is now known as the Irkutsk Aviation Plant.